 eligibility to hold office,

-the shared responsibility of stewardship, and

-the responsibility to support the Society with a member’s volunteer service and financial contributions.
+the shared responsibility of stewardship, including the responsibility to support the Society with a member’s volunteer service and financial contributions.

 Section 3.
 Membership Categories

 Active – All persons of at least 18 years of age who have indicated agreement with the purpose of the Society and have signed the membership book shall be deemed active members for legal and denominational purposes so long as interest is demonstrated by participation in activities of the Society and by a verifiable financial contribution of at least the minimum amount as determined by the Board.
 Active members are eligible to hold office and vote at a congregational meeting 30 days after becoming active members.